Mr-Yacin/babhijri/doc/guides/FIREBASE_SSR_FIX.md

 ## Problem

-When deploying to Cloudflare Pages, the build fails with:
+When deploying with SSR, the build can fail with:

 ```
 Firebase: Error (auth/invalid-api-key)